CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: Chemical Abundance Trends at Cosmic Noon

 The average ratios measured in the full sample are in good agreement with the abundance trends in D40, the first galaxy with direct \te\siii, S and Ar abundance measurements at \emph{z}$>$2 \citep{rogers2024}.
 As discussed in that work, certain systematic uncertainties could produce an offset to low S/O and Ar/O. First, D40 was previously missing a direct measurement of the low-ionization zone \te, such that the earlier O$^+$ and S$^+$ abundances could have been biased.
 From the combined MOSFIRE and NIRSpec data reported here, the \te\oii\ in D40 agrees with the \te\ inferred from the other direct temperatures.
 While the lack of \te\ information did not appear to significantly bias the abundance ratios in D40, galaxies with a single \te\ are reliant on the functional form of the adopted \te\ scaling relations.
 Second, the selected ICFs could fail to account for all unobserved ionization states of S and Ar in the ISM.
-However, the trend of sub-solar S/O and Ar/O persists when the analysis is repeated with the \citet{amayo2021} ICFs, indicating that a substantial change to the shape of the ICFs is required to bring the ratios into agreement with the solar abundances \citep[see also][]{stanton2025}.
-Finally, the use of the \oii\ nebular lines from the MOSFIRE spectra could bias to larger O$^+$ abundance (see discussion in previous subsection).
-However, when we repeat the analysis with only \te\siii\ and use the \oii\ auroral lines for the O$^+$ abundance (similar to the original analysis for D40), we find that the S/O abundances in five of the six galaxies remain consistent within uncertainties.
-For BX628, which shows a larger S/O than the solar ratio in Figure \ref{fig:lsoaro}, using \te\siii\ to infer the low-ionization zone \te\ produces a significantly lower S/O that is in good agreement with the CECILIA average.
-While we cannot rule out the potentially distinct S or Ar ICF, the full CECILIA sample spans a range in ionization such that the bulk S/O and Ar/O trends should be representative of the chemical abundance patterns in typical SFGs at Cosmic Noon.
+However, the trend of sub-solar S/O and Ar/O persists when the analysis is repeated with the \citet{amayo2021} ICFs (average S/O and Ar/O are $-$1.83$\pm$0.15 dex and $-$2.65$\pm$0.12 dex, respectively), indicating that a substantial change to the shape of the ICFs is required to bring the ratios into agreement with the solar abundances \citep[see also][]{stanton2025}.